Position

 • Greet guests warmly and professionally upon arrival.

-• Manage reservations and seating arrangements efficiently.
+• Manage reservations and seating guests in a timely and efficient manner.

 • Maintain a clean and organized reception area.